ryanmartel/ConnectFour/README.md

 # Connect-Four Game Example

 This is a simple Connect-Four game implemented using Python and sockets.
+The GUI is provided by PyGame

 **How to play:**
 1. **Start the server:** Run the `server.py` script.